Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 ---

-Each of these tools answers a different question:

-- Want the most compatibility?
-Use `pip`.
-- Want simplicity and structure?
-Use `Poetry`.
-- Want raw speed and modern ergonomics?
-Try `uv`.

-> There’s no “winner,” but Python developers now have real options - and that’s a win in itself.

 ## Installing and Using Libraries with Pip, Poetry, and UV

 Installing libraries is the foundation of any Python project.
 Let's walk through how three popular tools - **Pip**, **Poetry**, and **UV** - handle this process[^1].